pulumi/docs/quickstart/step1.md

 # Next Steps

 In this first tutorial, we saw how to use Pulumi programs to create and manage cloud resources.
-We saw that we can use plain JavaScript and NPM pacakges, and that Pulumi programs are executed during `preview` and `update` to determine that state we want our infrastructure to be in.
+We saw that we can use plain JavaScript and NPM packages, and that Pulumi programs are executed during `preview` and `update` to determine that state we want our infrastructure to be in.
 We also saw the core lifecycle of a Pulumi stack.

 In the [next section](./step2), we'll look at ways we can use programming languages to make defining infrastructure even easier by using loops, conditionals, functions and classes.
-And we'll see how these can be combined to build reusable abstractions, libraries and new pacakges.
+And we'll see how these can be combined to build reusable abstractions, libraries and new packages.

 After that, in [step 3](./step3) and [step 4](./step4), we'll see examples of some powerful libraries that can be built from these abstractions for serverless application development and for highly-productive cloud-agnostic app development.